 FAQ About the Case Review Service

 Will Negative Equity UK share any of my information with anyone else?

 No. We request your mortgage file(s) from your lender but that is the only contact we have with them unless/until you instruct us otherwise.

 No. The vast majority of our clients are in the same position.
-Thankfully it is not simply a case of selling all assets to clear mortgage shortfall debt.
-Remember you borrowed the money from your lender(s) at a time of overinflated property prices and reckless lending.
-Our case review process is there to get you the advice you need.
-Where relevant we will advise clients of legitimate asset protection strategies as part of the Case Review process.
+Thankfully, it is not simply a case of selling all assets to clear mortgage shortfall debt.
+Remember, you borrowed the money from your lender(s) at a time of overinflated property prices and reckless lending.
+Our Case Review process is designed to obtain the advice you need to be armed with, moving forward.
+Where relevant, we will advise clients of legitimate asset protection strategies as part of the Case Review process.

-- Why do lenders write off debt?
-Surely they would just expect to be repaid in full?
+Why do lenders write off debt?
+Surely, they would expect to be repaid in full?

-Think back to the property boom of 2004-2008.
-Self-certified mortgages, interest only loans with no affordability checks, no repayment vehicle required and speculative valuations.
-This reckless approach spawned from fractional banking, where banks were able to lend money they did not actually have on deposit.
-This encouraged the cavalier approach to mortgage lending that created the artificial boom in property prices.
+Think back to the property boom of 2004-2008 – self-certified mortgages, interest only loans with no affordability checks, no repayment vehicle required and speculative valuations.
+This reckless approach spawned from fractional banking, where banks were able to lend money, they did not actually have on deposit.
+This encouraged a cavalier approach to mortgage lending that created the artificial boom in property prices.
 Banks heavily exposed to risky lending are restricted in how they can lend based on the level of debt they are owed from mortgage borrowers (liquidity margin).
 Resolving mortgage accounts by recovering the sale value of the property plus a settlement, and writing off some of the debt works for banks too.